dialchain/dial/specs/Participant.md

 # Participant
 A participant is the atomic unit of decision (Entity) in the DialChain.
-Each participant is represented by a deccentralized identifier.
+Each participant is represented by a decentralized identifier.

 # Simple Participant
 A simple participant is one that can express a cryptographic signature.
 The following document shows the declaration of a simple participant record.